SAKET-SK/OpenCV/README.md

 **Open CV** is instrumental for Object Detection applications.
 We have worked on topics such as traffic and pothole detection for this project.
-You can head over to the **WIKI** tab above for more detailed information.
+You can head over to the **WIKI** tab for more detailed information.